 AASP Code of Ethical Principles and Standards

-The Association for Applied Sport Psychology’s (AASP) is committed to the professionalization and advancement of the field of sport and exercise psychology.
+The Association for Applied Sport Psychology’s (AASP) is committed to the professionalization and advancement of the field of sport, exercise, and performance psychology.

 Consistent with this commitment, all AASP members must recognize their work-related professional privileges and associated responsibilities.